N8BWert/tiny-cup-field/README.md

 # tiny-cup-field

-Code to run on a Raspberry Pi 4 to perform field vision and data transmission for my tiny cup project.
+## Description

+This repository will host the code run on the tiny cup field computer, which is resposible for providing up-to-date representations of the field and referee calls regarding the game.